Skip to content Skip to footer

 The real opportunity is bringing those two things closer together: the enduring value of a broad, human-centered education and the practical skills students need to thrive in a rapidly changing workplace.

-On April 30th, join former San José State University President Dr. Mary Papazian and CodeSignal’s Head of Education Amy Shackelford for an unscripted, slides-free conversation between three people who care deeply about students and the institutions that serve them.
+Join former San José State University President Dr. Mary Papazian and CodeSignal’s Head of Education Amy Shackelford for an unscripted, slides-free conversation between leaders who care deeply about students and the institutions that serve them.

 What you’ll take away: